 Only the police have access to the booking calendar.
 Unfortunately, you therefore cannot contact UDI to book or change an appointment.

-Unfortunately, the UDI cannot answer questions regarding the police’s waiting times for booking an appointment.
+Unfortunately, UDI cannot answer questions regarding the police booking calendar.
 Only the police have access to the booking calendar.
-You can find more information about waiting times on the police’s website (external website)

 No, you must book an appointment with the police closest to where you live.
 If there are several police stations accepting applications in the police district you belong to, you must choose one of those as a meeting place when filling in your application.